ferrithemaker/explorerRPG/README.txt

 There are 4 projects on GIT (the pre-libgdx one, and the 3 libgdx based (main, desktop and android).
 All preliminary tests and development are based on libdgx desktop version.

+If you want to change the target device (android / desktop) you must change the OUTPUT_OS constant on the WrapperEngine class.

 For more information about running the project, refer to libgdx documentation.

 Thanks!